 - Three or four days without soap and water is like adding 10 degrees F (5 or 6 degrees C) to the temperature.
 I'm not sure how this works, but I think soap removes oils that would otherwise slow the loss of heat from your skin.

 - Hair is effective against the cold.
-One day in January when I was about 22, I turned a mane of shaggy hair into a crew cut and shaved my beard.
+One day in January when I was 23, I turned a mane of shaggy hair into a crew cut and shaved my beard.
 I was shocked to find out how much warmth my hair and beard had provided!
 A beard, even a short one, will help to trap air around your face, particularly when you wear a balaclava.
 Shaving not only removes the beard, but also acts like soap and water, making your skin more vulnerable to the cold than if you just leave it alone.
 The thinning hair of an older person provides a lot less warmth than the thick hair of a youngster.
-People would say I still have a full head of hair (I think they would!), but it is a lot thinner than it used to be and in the rain, it feels as if the drops are landing directly on my scalp ... which I guess lots of them are.
+People would say I still have a full head of hair (right?), but it is a lot thinner than it used to be and in the rain, it feels as if the drops are landing directly on my scalp ... which I guess lots of them are.
 Not so many years ago my hair made a big difference.
 I’m just trying to point out that how much hair you have ... how thick your hair is ... is another factor that influences how you experience cold.

 - And of course, everyone knows about sitting still vs working hard, wind vs no wind, wet vs dry.

 - Speaking of wet vs dry ....
 It’s a really good idea to avoid sweating in the cold.
 That’s not always possible, but if it is, it’s worthwhile.
 When conditions are nothing but warm, it doesn't matter much.
 But you don't want to be wearing sweaty clothes in the cold.
 And this is true regardless of what you are wearing.
 Moisture on your skin makes you more susceptible to the cold -- a breeze you don't really notice with dry skin is noticeable with wet skin.
 But even when the sweat has been absorbed by your clothing, the heat needed to dry the clothes is coming from you, and the faster the clothes dry the more heat you will lose.
-With its highly evolved biological structure, wool does a better job of trapping your heat and releasing your moisture better than anything man-made.
+With its highly evolved biological structure, wool does a better job of trapping your heat and releasing your moisture than anything man-made.
 But, it is still much better to allow yourself extra time so you don't have to hustle to get somewhere ... and if you do have to hustle, try removing some clothing to avoid overheating.

 Whatever you do, it's important to try on and test the clothing you intend to wear.
 Put it on weeks or months before you plan to use it, and make sure you can do what you need to.
-Walk some, climb a treestand, set up your tent, simulate if possible whatever you intend to do when you get out there, and make sure your clothes let you do what you plan to do.
+Walk some, climb, stretch, set up your tent, simulate if possible whatever you intend to do when you get out there, and make sure your clothes let you do what you plan to do.
 The “living room test” won’t really tell you much about how your clothes will perform in the weather, but you can test your freedom of movement without leaving the house.
 Clothes that are too big can be dealt with, and provide additional layering potential.
 Too small is a much worse problem.

 One other point.
 My own preference is to wear more lighter layers rather than fewer heavier layers.
 It seems to be both warmer and less bulky that way, and gives more possibilities if conditions change.
 But I'm not talking about a lot of layers, or heavy layers either.
 Even in pretty serious cold, one or two light, non-bulky base layers of Woolpower® (our favorite for the cold) or Icebreaker under one or two layers of WeatherWool is enough .... more than that is just too bulky.